Definition of an economic boom

 - Confidence.
 If consumers and firms are confident – then they are more likely to borrow to finance investment and spending.
 This can cause a fall in the savings ratio and encourage a higher percentage of income to be spent.

 - Rising asset prices.
 Rising asset prices, such as housing and stocks create a positive wealth effect.
 This increases confidence and also the ability to remortgage to gain equity withdrawal.
 Higher growth, rising prices and high confidence also causes a feedback loop to put upward pressure on asset prices to continue to rise.
-This enthusiasm for buying assets which are rising in value – can become divorced from underlying valuation.
+This enthusiasm for buying assets which are rising in value – can become divorced from an underlying valuation.
 It is something economists can refer to as irrational exuberance.

 Economic Boom of the 1980s